huangwb8/GSClassifier.principle/docs/Flowchart.md

 # Gene7    0.10    0.12    0.09 0.11000 0.12000    0.14
 ```

-Look at the new matrix via heatmap, where the clustering result is not obviously disturbed by **NA** filling:
+Look at the new matrix via heatmap, where the clustering result is not obviously disturbed after MVI:

 ```r